MarcinOrlowski/laravel-api-response-builder/README.md

 **IMPORTANT:** `data` node is **always** returned as JSON Object.
 This is enforced by design, to simplify response consumption, and simplifying further backward compatible changes like adding new fields to returned data.
-If your method returns array (i.e. list things), simply put this array in another array:
+Therefore passing array directly would produce unwanted results:

     $method_response = [1,2,3];
-    $data = [method_response];
-    return ResponseBuilder::success($data);
+    return ResponseBuilder::success($method_response);

 which would produce

     {
       ...
       "data": {
+         "0": 1,
-         "0": [1, 2, 3]
+         "1": 2,
+         "2": 3
       }
     }

-The `0` key comes from array index so it's recommended to implicitly assign data key in such case, to avoid problems and to make response data more self explanatory:
+The `0`, `1`, `2` keys come from array index.
+The proper way of returning array (i.e. list things), it to simply wrap it in another array:

     $method_response = [1,2,3];
-    $data = ['things'=>method_response];
+    $data = ['things' => method_response];
     return ResponseBuilder::success($data);

-which would produce much cleaner
+which would produce expected and much cleaner data structure

     {
       ...